 A Higher Level

 In Level 3 charging, also called DC (direct current) or rapid charging, the device includes both the charger and the safety and communications equipment.
 It’s about the size of a refrigerator, making it pretty difficult to hide somewhere on the car.
-It is also very expensive compared to the Level 1 and Level 2 EVSEs, and it draws around 480 volts, making it impractical for home use.
+It is also very expensive compared to the Level 1 and Level 2 EVSEs, and draws 480 volts or more, making it impractical for home use.

 Most Level 3 chargers are commercial charging stations installed along main highways by private and government-backed programs aimed at encouraging more PEV use by reducing what’s known as “range anxiety,” the fear of driving too far in a plug-in car and running out of power before you can make it home.

 Level 3 chargers can take a BEV’s large-capacity battery from fully depleted to 80 percent charged in 30 minutes or so, and faster charging speeds are being worked on.
 They are intended to encourage PEV drivers to venture out on the road for longer trips or to make it easier for people with long commutes to use their plug-in vehicles.

-Tesla has the largest system, enabling cross-country travel in its Model S and Model 3 sedans and Model X crossovers.
+Tesla has the largest system, enabling cross-country travel in its Model S and Model 3 sedans and Model X and Y crossovers.
 But Tesla’s “Supercharger” network uses a unique connector and charging protocol can’t be used by most other EVs.

 Automakers don’t equip plug-in hybrids for quick charging because the systems for handling 480-volt charging would add too much cost to vehicles that don’t depend entirely on their rechargeable batteries to get you from place to place.